Hello!

-I am an assistant professor in the Department of Advertising in the College of Media at the University of Illinois Urbana-Champaign and an affiliate of the Illinois Informatics Program and the Beckman Institute for Advanced Science and Technology.
-This fall, I will be relocating to Michigan State University to join the faculty of the Department of Communication.
+I am an assistant professor in the Department of Communication in the College of Communication Arts & Sciences at Michigan State University.
 I completed my Ph.D. in Communication at the University of California Santa Barbara, where I conducted research in the Media Neuroscience Lab, and served as a trainee in the NSF IGERT program in Network Science and Big Data.

 My primary research interests lie at the intersection of digital technology, attention, and decision making.
 My current work in this area uses functional neuroimaging, behavioral measures, and computational modeling to explore how effort requirements, perceptual complexity, and motivational factors in digital contexts influence attention and goal pursuit.
 You can find a full list my recent publications and preprints here.